 Hosted VoIP companies typically send caller ID name updates to the central CNAM databases within 24 hours.
 As far as phone numbers go, VoIP lines do not have the same wire/number pairing as analog lines do.
 A VoIP service can usually pass any phone number of your choosing to the person you're calling.

 However, this number will still get cross-referenced with the caller's CNAM service, so the CNAM name associated with that number will be displayed.
 VoIP services do pass a name identifier with caller ID info, but most carriers do not display that data unless it's a SIP to SIP (extension to extension) call.

 Most landline services apply the same name and phone number across users, but some VoIP providers allow you to apply unique caller ID name/numbers to individual users within the phone system.
 This feature is helpful for security, caller authentication, and customization purposes.

-If you call someone and her carrier happens to be on the same carrier or on the same CNAM, then your caller ID info should update almost right away.
-However, for other CNAMs, the updates could take up to several weeks.
+If you call someone and their phone carrier uses the same CNAM as your provider, then your Caller ID info should update almost immediately.
+However, updates from different CNAMs could take up to several weeks.

 The best you can do is to make sure that your phone company has updated your information to its CNAM and then wait for the changes to circulate.
 Unfortunately, there is currently no expedited option.